 New talent is the lifeblood of the festival scene and smaller events and stages are abound with fresh acts hoping to catch the ears of the masses of music-lovers, and secure their place on the road to becoming tomorrow’s headliners.
 This award celebrates the ones that managed to get the fans and critics to sit up and pay attention.

 A killer headline performance can be talked about for years to come, etched into musical history as one of those “I was there” moments.
 To succeed requires energy, musicianship, dedication, creativity and a fortuitous coming together of time and space.
 Some acts may be regulars on the festival circuit, but which one nailed it?

 2013 winner: Arctic Monkeys (UK)

 The ultimate test of any song is how it’s received live – and there’s no better place than at festivals.
 While thousands of great records have been lapped up by millions over the summer, a few stood out as true classics, creating defining festival moments and were sung all the way back to the campsite.
 Which was your fave?

-The following awards are decided by panels of industry experts:
+The following awards are decided purely by our jury of industry experts: